 REGISTRATION OF NEW ORGANIZATIONS, DEFUNCT ORGANIZATIONS & INACTIVE ORGANIZATIONS

-File a completed Declaration of Intent form with the Office of Student Involvement and Leadership.
-Privileges afforded prospective student organizations are limited to use of Ferguson Center meeting space up to three times within 30 days after submitting the form, *permission to publicize meetings for membership recruitment and to complete the registration process, and *pre-registration advising from the Office of the Dean of Students concerning organization and registration participation in “Get On Board Day.” *Please note that prospective student groups may meet on campus for organizational purposes only and do not receive standard privileges of sponsoring events or soliciting funds until organizations complete the registration process.
-Declarations of Intent are valid for one (1) calendar year from the date received by the Office of Student Involvement and Leadership.
+Review the “Create An Org” Packet found under the resources tab of http://thesource.ua.edu.
+Privileges afforded prospective student organizations are limited to use of Ferguson Center meeting space up to three times within 30 days after submitting their online application and being approved for Provisional Status, permission to publicize meetings for membership recruitment and to complete the registration process, and pre-registration advising from the Office of Student Involvement & Leadership concerning organization and registration participation in “Get On Board Day.” *Please note that organizations under “Provisional Status” may meet on campus for organizational purposes only and do not receive standard privileges of sponsoring events or soliciting funds until the organization complete the registration process, 50% of their sustainability goals, and are removed from “Provisional Status”.

-(III) one (1) copy of the constitution and by-laws of any related or affiliated national organization (if applicable).
+(3) submit via mySOURCE one (1) electronic copy of the constitution and by-laws of any related or affiliated national organization (if applicable).

 CONDITIONS FOR MAINTAINING REGISTRATION

-To maintain registered status, previously registered student organizations must renew registration each fall semester by completing a Student Organization Information Update Form within the first two (2) weeks of the beginning of the fall semester.
+To maintain registered status, previously registered student organizations must renew registration each fall semester by completing the online Student Organization Renewal Process within the last two week of the preceeding spring semester or within the first two (2) weeks of the beginning of the fall semester.

-- Registered student organizations must submit a copy of their constitution and by-laws to the Office of Student Involvement and Leadership (every year).
+- Registered student organizations must submit a copy of their constitution and by-laws via mySOURCE online in conjunction with their renewal EVERY year.

-- Registered student organizations must notify the Office of Student Involvement and Leadership in writing when changes occur in the general status of the organization (inactive, defunct, name change, etc.).
+- Registered student organizations must notify the Office of Student Involvement and Leadership in writing via letter or email when changes occur in the general status of the organization (inactive, defunct, name change, etc.).

 - To maintain registered status at The University of Alabama, student organizations affiliated/associated with a national/international organization or designated as chapters of national/inter-national organizations must retain official recognition by the national/international association.